We are able to better weather a crisis with relationships already built.

 As we have recently seen with the outbreak of a worldwide pandemic, coordination between philanthropy and elected officials is essential.
 Building those relationships and keeping the lines of communication open has never been more critical to helping Hoosiers.

-IPA’s regionally based Legislative Roundtables provide members and their boards with the chance to meet with their state and federal officials.
+IPA’s regionally based Legislative Roundtables provide members and their boards/trustees with the chance to meet with their state and federal officials.
 IPA members are able to talk about their work and how public policy impacts their ability to maximize investments in the community.

 Legislative Roundtables by Region